Public health experts dismayed by RFK Jr.'s defunding of mRNA vaccine research

 Many outside experts say Kennedy's claims are wrong.

-"His science is backwards, as it often is," says Dr. Peter Hotez, the dean of the Baylor College of Medicine who runs the Texas Children's Hospital Center for Vaccine Development.
+"His science is backwards, as it often is," says Dr. Peter Hotez, who is the dean of Baylor College of Medicine's National School of Tropical Medicine and who runs the Texas Children's Hospital Center for Vaccine Development.
 "This is a proven technology for emerging respiratory viruses or respiratory virus pandemics.
 It is extremely safe and has been incredibly effective."

 mRNA vaccines work by stimulating the immune system with a key protein from a virus.
 Kennedy says the federal government is instead investing in an alternative technology that uses whole killed viruses and can produce "natural immunity."